danjohnson3141/Jekyll-Test/serializers/fields.md

-post_count, How many posts (visible to the active user) this user has created, integer post_id, The ID of the post, integer post_like_count, How many post likes (visible to the active user) this user has created, integer postal_code, Postal code for the event , string registraion_status, The registration status of the active user for this event, string sponsors, List of sponsors, array; SponsorShort state, The state in which the event is happening, string timezone, Info on the timezone this event is happening in, object: Timezone title, "The user's title", string user, Info on the user, object; UserMicro user, Info on the user, object; UserTiny user_connection, Info on the connection between active user and other user, object; UserConnectionShort
+post_count, How many posts (visible to the active user) this user has created, integer post_id, The ID of the post, integer post_like_count, How many post likes (visible to the active user) this user has created, integer postal_code, Postal code for the event, string registraion_status, The registration status of the active user for this event, string sponsor, Info on the sponsor, object; Sponsor sponsor, Info on the sponsor, object; SponsorTiny sponsor_id, The ID of the sponsor, integer sponsors, List of sponsors, array; SponsorShort state, The state in which the event is happening, string timezone, Info on the timezone this event is happening in, object: Timezone title, "The user's title", string user, Info on the user, object; User user, Info on the user, object; UserMicro user, Info on the user, object; UserTiny user_connection, Info on the connection between active user and other user, object; UserConnectionShort